-15) Votes
+15. Votes

-(1) Each member present in person or by proxy shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.
+(1) Each member shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.

-(2) Voting

-(a) by proxy
+- (2) Voting - (a) by proxy